GraceHtet/mathMagician/README.md

 ### Prerequisites

-In order to run this project you need to:
+In order to run this project :

 <!--
 Example command: